 He told me, “You are a writer; you just need to write.”
 So that’s what I did.
 I started writing.
 Every single day.
 And the crazy part: I started to believe I was a writer.

 Here's how you can, too:

 - Turn pro.
 Steven Pressfield, author of The War of Art, says you have turn pro first in your head before you can do it on paper.
 I had the opportunity to interview Steve once, and I asked him when you become a writer.
 He said, “When you say you are.”
 Before others believe what is true about you, you'll have to believe it first.

 - Write for yourself.
 The only person you need to worry about writing for is you.
-This is the secret to satisfaction: doing what you love and enjoying it when no one’s watching.
-The funny thing is when you do this, you’re not really writing just for yourself.
-Because there are a lot of people just like you.
+This is the secret to satisfaction: doing what you love and enjoying it when no one's watching.
+The funny thing is when you do this, you're not really writing only for yourself.
+There are a lot of people just like you.

 - De-clutter.
 There are a million distractions in our world.
 The biggest for me is social media.
 You know what being a member of 25 different communities really is?
 Stalling.
 Procrastinating the real work, which is writing.
 If you try to stay on top of every new fad, you'll spread yourself too thin.
 You can't create and react at the same time.

 - Cancel contingencies.
 Most writers have more ideas than they know what to do with.
 They have a hundred half-written articles and a few books in them.
 How much have they finished?
 None.
 Do you know what's really at work here?
 Fear.
 Of picking one thing and sticking with it.
 Here's the truth: There is no wrong thing.
 Just begin.

 - Fail forward.
 As you cancel contingencies and find something to stick with, you'll need to learn how to ship.
 To move through fear, which means you'll have to face the inevitability of failure.
 Real artists fail every day.
 Why not embrace it instead of running away?
 When you fail, you don't really fail.
 You learn.
 You find new ways to move forward.